-• Turn off the power to the water heater.
+• Disconnect power to water heater.

 A WARNING!
 Working near an energized circuit can result in severe injury or death from electrical shock.
-Check power wires in the electrical junction box with a non-contact circuit tester to make sure power is off.
+Check that the water heater has been unplugged from wall outlet to make sure power is OFF.

-- Press the red ECO reset button (Figure 34). - The ECO was tripped if you hear a click when it is reset.
+- Press the red ECO reset button (Figure 33). - The ECO was tripped if you hear a click when it is reset.
 In most cases, a tripped ECO indicates that the tank overheated due to a problem with one of the elements.
 Have a qualified person check the upper and lower elements and replace if necessary. - The ECO was not tripped if you did not hear a click.
-In that case it should be checked by a qualified person. - Replace the insulation and the upper access panel. - Turn the power back on to the water heater.
+In that case it should be checked by a qualified person. - Replace the insulation and the upper access panel. - Reconnect power to water heater.